swastika0015/earlyai-docs/setup-and-configuration-guide.md

 >Important Configuration Parameters:

 * testEnvironment: Specifies the environment in which the tests are executed
-* collectCoverageFrom: Defines the files for which coverage information should be collected
-* coverageDirectory: Specifies the directory where coverage reports will be stored.
-Usually in the root folder
 * ModuleNameMapper: If you have path aliases in tsconfig.json, identify them under compilerOptions.paths.
 Then, add matching regex patterns to moduleNameMapper in your Jest config to mirror the aliases, using <rootDir> to map them to their corresponding directories, like this:
 Ensure your Jest configuration is properly set up to work with TypeScript and the paths align with your project structure